Squarespace is a user-friendly website builder that offers many tools and plugins.

 Summary

-If you have a Squarespace site, make sure you also have a valid privacy policy — this is required by law and by Squarespace’s Terms of Service.
+If you have a Squarespace site, make sure you also have a valid privacy policy to meet legal requirements and abide by Squarespace’s Terms of Service.

-Take all of the hassles out of making a privacy policy for your Squarespace website by using Termly’s Privacy Policy Generator.
-It does all of the formatting for you, so you just need to hit copy and paste.
+To take all the hassle out of making a privacy policy for your Squarespace site, try using Termly’s Privacy Policy Generator.